vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_ASM68K.md

 	You need to remove all the code from the `BusError:` line through the end of "ErrorWaitForC:" (look for `; End of function ErrorWaitForC` line).
 This is approx. 175 lines of code to remove.

 3. After removing the old exceptions code, run `build.bat` and make sure your ROM builds properly.
+You may get a warning regarding assembler options; don't worry, this will be fixed in the next step!

 Once everything's done, congratulations, the Error Handler is installed, you're almost there!